 Being charged with employee theft does more than endanger your job; it can also lead to jail time, fines, and a host of other consequences.
 If you’re facing employment theft charges in Montgomery County, you should consider partnering with a defense lawyer to protect your legal rights.

 There are many types of employee theft, from stealing money from the cash register to embezzling large sums of money.
+As a leading Attorney for Criminal Defense in Montgomery County, McKenzie Law Firm, P.C. has the experience and knowledge to handle such complex situations.
 In either case, McKenzie Law Firm, P.C. is ready to advocate for you.
 Today, you can start a free case review and explore working with a Montgomery County employee theft lawyer.

 What Is Employee Theft?